 (Updated) Emails in Foreign LanguagesType: Issue, Period: 20180102 - Present

 This issue is ongoing as the spam senders modify their messages to by pass filtering.
 We continue to monitor and apply appropriate filtering.

 MacOS High SierraType: Announcement, Period: 20171005 - Present

 Apple recently released macOS High Sierra.
-At this time, UNM IT does not recommend upgrading to this version of macOS on UNM owned enterprise Macs.
-There is currently no compatible version of Symantec Antivirus (SEP).
-There have been issues found with LoboTime portal and Internet Native Banner (INB).
+There are issues with LoboTime portal and Internet Native Banner (INB).
 Once UNM IT has sufficiently resolved these issues, we will announce official support for macOS High Sierra.

 Phishing Emails OngoingType: Announcement, Period: 20170323 - Present

 UNM IT and Security have reports of several Phishing emails being sent out to and from UNM email addresses.

 If you receive an email about being blocked, blacklisted, or some other suspicious email, please see below and determine the appropriate category and process.

 - Flagged by [SPAM?? #%] in the subject line: Already identified by our system and can be deleted.